7 Frugal Habits to Keep Even When You're Rich

 Budgeting isn't just for people who need to make a limited income stretch as far as possible.
 It's the foundation of any financial plan, regardless of how much money you're working with each month.

-Of course, as your wealth grows, your definition of waste may change.
-Where eating out multiple times each week may have seemed wasteful when money was tight, it could be the best way to enjoy your wealth if you're a foodie that loves trying out new restaurants.
+As your wealth grows, your definition of waste might change.
+Eating out multiple times each week might have seemed wasteful when money was tight, it could be the best way to enjoy your wealth if you're a foodie who loves trying out new restaurants.

 5. Increasing your savings in step with your spending